playcanvas/developer.playcanvas.com/content/tutorials/intermediate/first-person-camera.md

 <iframe src="http://apps.playcanvas.com/playcanvas/tutorials/first_person_camera?overlay=false" ></iframe>

 *Use the mouse to look around, and the cursor keys to move.
-Click the mouse to hide the cursor (Google Chrome only)*
+Click the mouse to hide the cursor*

 In this tutorial, we'll create a simple script for a first-person camera.
 That is, a scene where it is like the camera is your eyes and you can look around with by moving the mouse and move around using the cursor keys.